What is an employment gap?

 “I was diagnosed with breast cancer and took time off for treatment.”

-Then assure the employer that the situation is resolved, and explain why you’ve decided to re-enter the workforce.
+Then, bring the conversation back to the present, and explain why you’ve decided to re-enter the workforce.
 You could say something like:

 “I’ve been in remission for a year, and I’m ready to renew my career.”